saracuriel/VP-Onboarding-Doc/level_1/properties/guideline.rst

 	  - If applicable, it should point to the URL, an established standard to which the data within the described resource conforms (e.g. MAGE-ML for Microarray data).
 	  - | dcterms:conformsTo
 	* - **Keyword**
-	  - Keywords applicable to this patient registry
+	  - Keywords applicable to this guideline
 	  - | dcat:keyword
 	* - **VP Connection**
 	  - This property is attached to every portion of your Metadata record that you wish the VP to explore (e.g. Dataset X, Data Service Y, but NOT Dataset Z). **If you do not add this tag to at least the description of your resource, you will not be onboarded.** The range is `http://purl.org/ejp-rd/vocabulary/VPDiscoverable <http://purl.org/ejp-rd/vocabulary/VPDiscoverable>`_